Posts Tagged ‘wisdom’

 Sometimes you just have to let things go.
 It does not matter if you or your mate was right.
 You have to give your mate a clean slate every day.
 ‘Don’t let the sun go down on your wrath’–lines from the New Testament.

-The devil uses forgiveness to pit one mate against the other.
+The devil uses unforgiveness to pit one mate against the other.
 And we are all imperfect.
 And each day each person make mistakes so it is important to let them go and start the day afresh.

-There is wisdom in those lines from the bible.
+There is wisdom in those lines from the Bible.
 If you do not forgive the other for their failures, resentment builds and drives a wedge between you.

 Forgiveness allows you to love your partner fully and with humility.
 Each person knows in their heart that they are not perfect so why should you expect your partner to be otherwise?